 Empty streets, deafening silence, and the feeling that it’s just too late to do anything; these are the pillars on which Terence Fisher constructs The Earth Dies Screaming.

 Released in 1964, The Earth Dies Screaming is a remarkable piece of British science-fiction cinema.
 Brilliantly bleak and mercilessly uncomfortable, the film is something of a forerunner to the kind of images and ideas that have become so recognisable through works like Danny Boyle’s 2002 classic, 28 Days Later.
-Produced just thirteen years after John Wyndham’s haunting The Day of the Triffids, The Earth Dies Screaming is one of the first of its kind to visualise a Wyndham-esque world that has quietly collapsed – and does so more convincingly than the 1962 film adaptation of Wyndham’s novel.
-So successful is its mastery of discomfort that traces of Fisher’s picture can arguably be seen in the opening episode of the Doctor Who serial, The Android Invasion, broadcast eleven years later.
+Produced just thirteen years after John Wyndham’s haunting The Day of the Triffids, The Earth Dies Screaming is one of the first of its kind to visualise a Wyndham-esque world that has quietly collapsed – and does so more convincingly than even the 1962 film adaptation of Wyndham’s novel.
+So successful is its mastery of discomfort that traces of Fisher’s picture can arguably be seen in the opening episode of the Doctor Who serial The Android Invasion, broadcast eleven years later.

 In The Earth Dies Screaming, humanity is seemingly wiped out by a mysterious, unseen force.
 A group of survivors isolate themselves in a rural village, facing an onslaught of robotic creatures that kill by touch.
 Those who fall to the mechanical monsters return as white-eyed zombies, carrying out the robots’ bidding.